 Maria Rundell was the original domestic goddess,

 remedies, and household management defined the perfect home.
+She

 Fame and obscurity

 A New System of Domestic Cookery was a

 its author - disappeared into obscurity.
-This week, nearly 180 years after her
+In 2007, nearly 180 years

-Scotland in Edinburgh opens one of the most significant single collection of papers on
+contained one of the most significant single collection of papers on

 The John Murray Archive, compiled by the seven

 euros), chiefly with lottery money.
-It includes

-150,000 pages of letters,
+It included 150,000 pages of letters,

-manuscripts and documents from some of the most significant thinkers,
+manuscripts, and documents from some of the most significant thinkers,

-scientists and writers of modern history.
+scientists, and writers of modern history.

 Scholars have largely ignored Mrs Rundell, a friend of

 remarkable role in the company's success - a success soured by a